hausura/Spam_Comment/Playwright-Demo/README.md

 pip main.py
 ```
 Then:
-- output file is output.csv
+- Output file is output.csv.
+- After that manual data labeling.
+- To avoid Copyright Infringement, the manual labled data isn't public